 Controlling the bidding process can impact the ability to compare bids.
 Sellers can require that buyers follow a strict timeline to make an offer and may also require that offers be structured and communicated according to a specific format.

 What is important for the buyer’s side?

 The due diligence process is one of risk evaluation.
 The risks are often buried in the documents and it takes time, experience, and expertise to uncover them.
 The buyer’s team members need to ask the right questions and find the right evidence to determine if the target company is a good investment.

 What can buyer’s side do to ensure a successful process?

-In general, the buyer’s side needs a team of experts in fields like technology, marketing and finance, as well as lawyers who specialize in that industry or the process.
-Generally, the buyer team has a leader that manages the due diligence team and establishes deadlines for each task, as well as deliverables.
+In general, the buyer’s side needs a team of experts in fields like technology, marketing and finance, as well as lawyers who specialize in mergers and acquisitions.
+Generally, the buyer’s team leans on the attorneys to lead their team and manage the due diligence process as well as establish deadlines for tasks and deliverables.

 Do buyers simply give their best price, or are their negotiations involved?

 After investigating risks, the team members summarize and analyze each risk on a percentage basis.
-Who covers which risk, the buyer or the seller?
-When the offer is made, risk assignment is an important part of the negotiation.
+At this point it is important to allocate the risks between the buyer and the seller.
+The purchase price is just one part of the deal and risk assignment is an important part of the negotiation.